ehoneahobed/myblog/clb9udlch000008l35iri9yen.md

 db_connect = DB.connect(host="localhost", port=3306, user="ehoneah", passwd="obed123", db="bookstore")
 ```

 Remember to change the details to the exact details that you used to create your database.
+Also take note of the fact that for the password, you need to spell the keyword just as I spelled it in the code `passwd` (that wasn't a typo).

 After establishing the connection, you will need to be able to run your SQL queries directly in your Python code.
 But wait, not so fast...